ejackson815/NoPreference/README.md

 ### Purpose

 * To identify the most popular flight routes by airline between various destination cities

-### Restrictions
-*	One of our sources only allow 20,000 API hits before purchasing their API package.
-On average there are roughly 100,000 flights per day in the United States.  *Data may be skewed*

 ### Scope:
 Due to the volume of flights per day in the United States, we will focus on 3 airports (LAX, CHI, JFK) and look at the following details YTD (Year-to-Date):